rbarrois/xworkflows/doc/internals.rst

         :class:`~base.Transition` that weren't collected in the :func:`collect` step.

+    .. method:: register_hooks(self, attrs)

+        Walks the attribute definitions and collects hooks from those with a ``xworkflows_hook`` attribute (through :meth:`register_function_hooks`)

+    .. method:: register_function_hooks(self, func)

+        Retrieves hook definitions from the given function, and registers them on the related :class:`~base.ImplementationProperty`.

     .. method:: _may_override(self, implem, other)

         Checks whether the :attr:`implem` :class:`~base.ImplementationProperty` is a